wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 You should always take your time and implement the system that is best for your needs and take into account what you're securing, highly classified documents vs payment information vs access to profile information and make your decision appropriately.

-I hope you found this enlightening and happy lock downs!
+I hope you found this enlightening and many happy lock downs.

 ---